Diagnostic tests include:

-- Doctor who specializes in eye care (ophthalmologist)
+- Health care provider who specializes in eye care (ophthalmologist)

-- Doctor who specializes in foot health (podiatrist)
+- Health care provider who specializes in foot health (podiatrist)

-These tips can help you prepare for your appointments and know what to expect from your doctor.
+These tips can help you prepare for your appointments.
+They can also let you know what to expect from your provider.

 What you can do

-- Write down key personal information, including any major stresses or recent life changes.
+- Write down key personal information, including any major sources of stress or recent changes in your life.
 Many factors can affect your diabetes control, including stress.

-- For your regular checkups, bring a book with your recorded glucose values or your meter to your appointments.
+- For your regular checkups, bring the records of your glucose values or your meter to your appointments.

-Preparing a list of questions can help you make the most of your time with your doctor and the rest of your health care team.
-For type 1 diabetes, topics you want to clarify with your doctor, dietitian or diabetes educator include:
+Preparing a list of questions can help you make the most of your time with your provider and the rest of your health care team.
+Things you want to discuss with your provider, registered dietitian or diabetes educator include:

 - Insulin therapy — types of insulin used, timing of dosing, amount of dose